 If so, a Try It!
 Summer Mini-Grant may be just the thing for you.Large-scale transformation can be a daunting prospect, and a complete course redesign isn't always feasible.
 That's why the Reinert Center for Transformative Teaching & Learning is offering modest summer grants to fund small-scale pedagogical projects that can have an immediate impact on student learning and engagement.

 Details about the program can be found below, including: Eligibility Requirements, Grant Expectations, Eligible Projects/Expenses, Selection Criteria, and Proposal Guidelines.
 To see list of previous mini-grant recipients, click here.

 The purpose of the Try It!
 Summer Mini-Grants is to spur thoughtful and engaged experimentation with one new pedagogical strategy or tool.
 In this way, the Reinert Center aims to support faculty members' development as teacher-scholars by promoting innovative thinking about and approaches to teaching, learning, and student engagement.

-Awards are available to full-time SLU faculty who hold permanent appointments in any department of the University and who will be continuing in their faculty positions for at least the 2014-2015 academic year.
+Awards are available to full-time SLU faculty who hold teaching appointments in any department of the University and who will be continuing in their faculty positions for at least the 2015-2016 academic year.
 Faculty who were previously awarded a Try It!
 Summer Mini-Grant may apply; however, priority consideration will be given to those who have not previously received this award.

 Although most proposals will be submitted by individuals, inter- or intra-disciplinary projects that involve two or more faculty members are also encouraged.
 In such cases, supporting materials should include a statement specifying whether the applicants are requesting one grant split between them or multiple parallel grants.
 In either case, joint proposals will be judged by the same criteria as individual ones.

-The grant award period is summer 2014, with the new tool or strategy being implemented in a class taught in fall 2014 or spring 2015.
-Grant expenses must be paid and any purchases received by the Reinert Center no later than June 30, 2014 (the end of the fiscal year).
-Consultations with Reinert Center staff may continue throughout the summer and into the 2014-2015 academic year as needed.
+The grant award period is summer 2015, with the new tool or strategy being implemented in a class taught in late summer or fall 2015 and/or spring 2016.
+Grant expenses must be paid and any purchases received by the Reinert Center no later than June 30, 2015 (the end of the fiscal year).
+Consultations with Reinert Center staff may continue throughout the summer and into the 2015-2016 academic year as needed.